 Interest Rates The Company is exposed to interest rate risk from fluctuations in interest rates on its floating rate debt and from the refinancing of existing financial instruments.
 An increase in interest rates could adversely affect the operations or financial performance of the Company.
 The Company manages interest rate risk by monitoring the respective mix of fixed and floating rate debt and by taking action as necessary to maintain an appropriate balance considering current market conditions, with the objective of maintaining the majority of its debt at fixed interest rates.
-The Company estimates that a 1% increase (decrease) in short term interest rates, with all other variables held constant, would result in an increase (decrease) of \$8 million to net interest expense and other financing charges.
+The Company estimates that a 1% increase (decrease) in short term interest rates, with all other variables held constant, would result in an increase (decrease) of \$14 million to net interest expense and other financing charges.

 Currency Exchange Rates The Company is exposed to foreign currency exchange rate variability, primarily on its USD denominated purchases in trade payables and other liabilities.
 A depreciating Canadian dollar relative to the USD will have a negative impact on year-over-year changes in reported operating income and net earnings, while an appreciating Canadian dollar relative to the USD will have the opposite impact.
-The Company is also exposed to fluctuations in the prices of USD denominated purchases as a result of changes in USD exchange rates.
 To manage a portion of this exposure, the Company uses derivative instruments in the form of futures contracts and forward contracts to minimize cost volatility related to foreign exchange.

 Commodity Prices The Company is exposed to increases in the prices of commodities in operating its stores and distribution networks, as well as to the indirect effect of changing commodity prices on the price of consumer products.
 Rising commodity prices could adversely affect the financial performance of the Company.
 To manage a portion of this exposure, the Company uses purchase commitments and derivative instruments in the form of exchange traded futures contracts and forward contracts to minimize cost volatility related to commodities.
-The Company estimates that based on the outstanding derivative contracts held by the Company as at January 2, 2021, a 10% decrease in relevant commodity prices, with all other variables held constant, would result in a loss of \$5 million on earnings before income taxes.
+The Company estimates that based on the outstanding derivative contracts held by the Company as at January 1, 2022, a 10% decrease in relevant commodity prices, with all other variables held constant, would result in a loss of \$4 million on earnings before income taxes.